likun-stat/stat200apps/README.md

 > To learn more about R shiny, see this amazing [tutorial](https://shiny.rstudio.com/articles/basics.html) .

 ## App 1.
-Is just 10 seconds of exercise enough to increase pulse
+Is just 10 seconds of exercise enough to increase pulse?

 As a class, we are going to perform a randomized experiment to answer this question.
-There will be two treatment groups: Exercise and Sitting, and one rersponse variable: pulse (beats/minute).
+There will be two treatment groups: Exercise and Sitting, and one response variable: pulse (beats/minute).
 We will randomly assign treatments by flipping a coin.

 Students will come to the podium and use the lab computer to input their names and results, which will be recorded in the shiny app accumulatively.
+The results will be shown on the right panel as dotplots in real time.

 ![plot1](www/1.png)